marcus-downing/plugin-b/README.md

 Do not try to use backslashes in action or filter names, as they're unreliable.

+### If you intend

 ### Documentation

 Most function, classes and methods don't need documenting, only those you intend to be visible and used by other plugins and themes should be documented.
 These should be annotated with standard PHPDoc.

+## Publishing your plugin

+You may have noticed that the folder name `trunk` corresponds to the structure of WordPress plugins published on [wordpress.org](https://wordpress.org/plugins/about/).
+This is deliberate: plugins built with _Plugin b_ are intended to be easy to publish.
+Make sure to read the WordPress documentation on publishing a plugin.

+To get your plugin ready for publishing:

+1. Pick a name that isn't already taken, and [register that name with wordpress.org](https://wordpress.org/plugins/add/).

+2. Fill in the `README.txt` file in your plugin's source.
+   When you're done, put it into [the README validator](https://wordpress.org/plugins/about/validator/) to make sure it meets requirements.